uptech/DecodableResultReproduceCrapshMacOS/README.md

 passing an option to the build command that is causing but SPM isn't passing that option.
 Maybe an optimization setting or who knows something else beyond my current understanding.

+After digging into to compiler optimization settings it looks Debug is set properly with no optimizations.
+So that isn't likely it.